 Try your own variation.

-I never found out what Allan had in mind (if anyone knew him or read any more about these scales then please share) but I like to think he would approve of the attempt because I think these transformed arpeggios sound like independent scales, once you get used their sound and start to improvise - but bear in mind that if you play the original arpeggio first, then the extra notes will just sound like chromatic notes.
+I have never found out what shapes Allan had in mind (if anyone knew him or read any more about these scales then please share) but I like to think he would approve of the attempt because I think these transformed arpeggios sound like independent scales, once you get used their sound and start to improvise - but bear in mind that if you play the original arpeggio first, then the extra notes will just sound like chromatic notes.
 This is similar to how you must approach modes of a scale - if you want them to have a distinct sound from their source, you have to approach and appreciate things with fresh ears and an open mind so that your imagination can get to work with it as if it is something novel.